daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 In FOMC day is 2 stage event: 1) Move start on 14:00 and complete at 14:30 2) At 14:35
 I can do either reversal or continue

-Non-Farm Payroll is also nopt possible for trading - algorithm is turn off and manual intervention will be turned on
+Non-Farm Payroll is also nopt possible for trading—algorithm is turned off, and manual intervention will be turned on

 How to detect time when LRL in place?
 If there are no news drivers.

-Session bias can be built for 4h and 1h charts: were we are? where are we going from? where are we going to (block, inefficiency, C.E, draw on liquidity etc...)?
+Session bias can be built for 4h and 1h charts: were we are? where are we going from?
+Where are we going to (block, inefficiency, C.E, draw on liquidity etc...)?

-Why we don't want Opening Range Gap fill completely if we are Bearish?
-Because if it cannot fill that Gap it means that it Very Bearish.
+Why don't we want Opening Range Gap fill completely if we are Bearish?
+Because if it cannot fill that Gap, it means that it is Very Bearish.

 We can expect as retail traders want to go short after big down day, so smart money wants to trap them.
-Takeaway from this is: when retail public crowd want to sell, smart money want to move markets higher to get everybody else Byu stops.
+Takeaway from this is: when a retail public crowd wants to sell, smart money wants to move markets higher to get everybody else Byu stops.

 ### Reading Price Without A Bias - April 30, 2024
 [Reading Price Without A Bias - April 30, 2024](https://www.youtube.com/watch?v=joqM_Z96vtM)

 Do not trade on non-farm payroll week from after lunch Wed till Fri.
-If we want we can trade 15-30 minutes after non-farm payroll numbers report.
+If we want, we can trade 15–30 minutes after a non-farm payroll numbers report.

-Reclaimed FVG / Reclaimed OB is when initial expectations is used at later time.
+Reclaimed FVG / Reclaimed OB is when initial expectations are used at later time.
 IFGV / Mitigation block is when its reverse the role.

-Bounce price range is when you have 2 inefficiencies (BiSi and SiBi) in opposing directions in a same general area in terms of price.
-Best is with 1 candle in a middle because it would be sudden and more impactful.
-Or it could be pattern called island reversal.
-We can trade is as iFVG
+Bounce price range is when you have 2 inefficiencies (BiSi and SiBi) in opposing directions in the same general area in terms of price.
+Best is with one candle in the middle because it would be sudden and more impactful.
+Or it could be a pattern called island reversal.
+We can trade as iFVG

 ### How To Read Price With Or Without A Bias - April 29, 2024
 [How To Read Price With Or Without A Bias - April 29, 2024](https://www.youtube.com/watch?v=LpdFdIckXqo)